-- public static escapeString(string_text) escapes any script characters in a given string.
-For example, less than < becomes <.
-This method is unaffected by the escapeStrings JNDI variable and is the secure, recommended method to use. - public static escapeStringByFlag(string_text) escapes any script characters in a given string.
-This method is controlled by the escapeStrings JNDI variable and is therefore less secure and not the recommended method to use.

-title = UrlUtils.escapeString(data.getPortletTitle());
+- public static escapeString(string\text) escapes any script characters in a given string.
+For example, less than < becomes &1t.
+This method is unaffected by the escapeStrings JNDI variable and is the secure, recommended method to - public static escapeStringByFlag(string\text) escapes any script characters in a given string.
+This method is controlled by the escapeStrings title = UrlUtils.escapeString(data.getPortletTitle());